ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: Abstract

 \section{Abstract}

-Opioid related aberrant behaviors (ORAB) present novel risk factors for opioid overdose.
-Previously, ORAB have been mainly assessed by survey results and by monitoring drug administrations.
-Such methods however, cannot scale up and do not cover the entire spectrum of aberrant behaviors.
-On the other hand, ORAB are widely documented in electronic health record notes.
+Opioid related aberrant behaviors (ORABs) present novel risk factors for opioid overdose.
 This paper introduces a novel biomedical natural language processing benchmark dataset named ODD, for ORAB Detection Dataset.
-ODD is an expert-annotated dataset comprising of more than 750 publicly available EHR notes.
-ODD has been designed to identify ORAB from patients' EHR notes and classify them into nine categories; 1) Confirmed Aberrant Behavior, 2) Suggested Aberrant Behavior, 3) Opioids, 4) Indication, 5) Diagnosed opioid dependency, 6) Benzodiapines, 7) Medication Changes, 8) Central Nervous System-related, and 9) Social Determinants of Health.
-We explored two state-of-the-art natural language processing (NLP) models (finetuning pretrained language models and prompt-tuning approaches) to identify ORAB.
-Experimental results show that the prompt-tuning models outperformed the finetuning models in most cateogories and the gains were especially higher among uncommon categories (Suggested aberrant behavior, Diagnosed opioid dependency and Medication change).
-Although the best model achieved the highest 83.92\% on area under precision recall curve, uncommon classes (Suggested Aberrant Behavior, Diagnosed Opioid Dependence, and Medication Change) still have a large room for performance improvement.
+ODD is an expert-annotated dataset designed to identify ORABs from patients' EHR notes and classify them into nine categories; 1) Confirmed Aberrant Behavior, 2) Suggested Aberrant Behavior, 3) Opioids, 4) Indication, 5) Diagnosed opioid dependency, 6) Benzodiazepines, 7) Medication Changes, 8) Central Nervous System-related, and 9) Social Determinants of Health.
+We explored two state-of-the-art natural language processing models (fine-tuning and prompt-tuning approaches) to identify ORAB.
+Experimental results show that the prompt-tuning models outperformed the fine-tuning models in most categories and the gains were especially higher among uncommon categories (Suggested Aberrant Behavior, Confirmed Aberrant Behaviors, Diagnosed Opioid Dependence, and Medication Change).
+Although the best model achieved the highest 88.17\% on macro average area under precision recall curve, uncommon classes still have a large room for performance improvement.
+ODD is publicly available\footnote{Dataset: \url{https://www.physionet.org/content/nlp-opioid-behavior-detection/1.0.0/}\\Source code: \url{https://github.com/soon91jae/ORAB_MIMIC}}.